20 cm/50 3rd Year Type naval gun: Type A

 Only Mark I guns were installed in type A mounts.
 Maximum elevation was 25° in the six single mounts installed aboard Furutaka-class cruisers in 1926, in the six casemate mountings installed on aircraft carriers Akagi in 1927 and Kaga in 1930, and in the four casemate mountings added to Kaga in 1934.

 Type B

 Only Mark I guns were installed in type B mounts.
 Maximum elevation was 70° in the two twin turrets installed aboard Akagi in 1927 and Kaga in 1930.
 These turrets were removed from Kaga in 1934 and from Akagi in 1936.
-Guns removed in 1934 were transferred to additional casemates aboard Kaga, but those removed in 1936 were not replaced.
+Guns removed in 1934 were transferred to additional casemates aboard Kaga, but those removed in 1936 from Akagi were not replaced.

 Type C

 Three twin turrets with maximum elevation of 40° were installed only aboard Aoba-class cruisers.
 The Mark I guns installed in 1927 were replaced by Mark II guns in 1937 and 1938.